y1yang0/yarrow/README.md

 ![](doc/ControlTest_yarrow_complex_phase0.png)

-Later, a so-called [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation) phase interprets bytecode and generate corresponding SSA instruction, SSA form needs to merge different values of same variable.
+Later, a so-called [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation) phase interprets bytecode and generates corresponding SSA instructions, SSA form needs to merge different values of same variable.
 Therefore, if a basic block has more than one predecessor, PhiInstr might be needed at the start of block.
 Again, you can dump graph using mentioned option: